-Dunham, 29, shared the message on her Facebook page, noting that she is "going through a rough patch" with the illness, which can cause extremely painful menstrual cramps along with pain in the abdomen and during intercourse, bowel movements and urination.
-Endometriosis is also marked by heavy menstrual periods, and bleeding or spotting between cycles as well as gastrointestinal issues including diarrhea, constipation and nausea.
+The illness can cause extremely painful menstrual cramps, along with pain in the abdomen and during intercourse, bowel movements and urination.
+Endometriosis is also marked by heavy menstrual periods, bleeding or spotting between cycles as well as gastrointestinal issues including diarrhea, constipation and nausea.

 Although any woman can develop endometriosis, those at greater risk are Caucasian women, women giving birth for the first time after age 30, women with an abnormal uterus and women with a first-degree relative with the condition.

-How does a young woman like Ms. Dunham know whether menstrual pain is simply normal cramping or something more serious like endometriosis?
+How would a woman know whether menstrual pain is simply normal cramping or something more serious like endometriosis?

-It's likely she had prior surgery or some kind of evaluation to confirm the diagnosis of endometriosis.
-Typically in young patients such as Ms. Dunham, the primary reasons for her to seek treatment or evaluation for this condition would be painful, debilitating periods; progressively worsening pelvic pain with or without her periods; irregular periods; or infertility issues.
+Typically in patients, the primary reasons to seek treatment or evaluation for this condition would be painful, debilitating periods; progressively worsening pelvic pain with or without her periods; irregular periods; or infertility issues.

 Can endometriosis affect a woman's fertility?